VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

 ![image](/wednesday/UpsSagHRD1.png)

-**Fig. 1**: The HR diagram of the best fitting model from the paper along with the data points from the observations.
+**Fig. 1**: The Hertzsprung-Russell diagram of the best fitting model from the paper along with the data points from the observations.

 | Parameter       | Value       |
 | -----------     | ----------- |